Share via

 Phase 1: Restoring Mobility & Flexibility (Do Daily)

-• How: Sit with legs extended.
-Loop a towel around the ball of one foot.
-Gently pull the towel towards you, keeping your knee straight, until you feel a stretch along the bottom of your foot and back of your calf.
-Hold.
+The towel stretch targets both the calf muscles and the plantar fascia, making it especially useful for people with heel pain.
+Sit with your legs straight and loop a towel around the ball of one foot.
+Gently pull the towel toward your body while keeping your knee straight until you feel a stretch along the bottom of your foot and the back of your calf.
+Hold the stretch for 30 seconds before relaxing.
+Repeat two or three times on each side.

 Phase 2: Building Strength & Stability

 Lina is a highly experienced physical therapist and Pilates instructor who helps people regain their mobility and feel better in their bodies.
 She uses a gentle and personalized approach that focuses on your whole well-being.
-By combining movement with mindful breathing techniques, she aims to address the underlying causes of pain and help you recover more effectively.
+She has a lot of experience dealing with injuries, whether you're recovering from an ankle twist or a surgery, Lina can help you support your recovery.

 Your At-Home Toolkit: Best Foot and Ankle Exercises for What to AVOID